-Empty Grocery Shelves Are Alarming.
-But They're Not Permanent
+Empty Grocery Shelves Are Alarming, But They're Not Permanent

-Empty Grocery Shelves Are Alarming.
-But They're Not Permanent
+Empty Grocery Shelves Are Alarming, But They're Not Permanent

-At a Safeway in Washington, D.C., this week, 19-year-old Tala Jordan was having trouble checking off her shopping list.
+At a Safeway in Washington, D.C., this week, 19-year-old Tala Jordan was having trouble checking items off her shopping list.

 Fresh meat: Nope.
 Milk: Nope.
 Eggs?